 Initial Interview (Round 1 or Round 5) vs. Subsequent Round Weights.
 Another important consideration is whether to use a weight for the initial interview population (Round 1 or 5) or for the population at a later Round.
 A useful rule of thumb is to always consider the population to which an estimate is being generalized.
 To estimate, for example, the proportion of the population having a particular characteristic (measured in the Round 1 SP interview) who are deceased by Round 2 or the proportion of the total population in Round 1 who were deceased by Round 2, a Round 1 weight should be used.
 The former would use the Round 1 analytic (or replicate) weight and the latter the Round 1 tracker (or replicate) weight.
-To estimate characteristics of the population at a given round using the Sample Person Interview or the FQ interview, the weight for that round should be used.
-The former estimates would use the analytic (or replicate) weight for that round and the latter the tracker (or replicate) weight for that round.
+To estimate characteristics of the population at a given round using the Sample Person Interview or the FQ interview, the weight for that round and the latter the tracker (or replicate) weight for that round.